 We ran this column last September when Hurricane Isabel threatened the East Coast, but we figure the message is just as useful today as Hurricane Charley plows through Florida.
 It has been updated.

-With Hurricane Isabel huffing and puffing toward the East Coast, many people are wondering if she'll blow their house down -- or at least send a tree limb through a window.
+With Hurricane Charley huffing and puffing through Florida, many people are wondering if he'll blow their house down -- or at least send a tree limb through a window.

-If Isabel does even a fraction of the damage predicted, people from the Carolinas to New Jersey will be scrambling for their homeowners insurance policies.
+If Charley does a fraction of the damage predicted, Floridians will be scrambling for their homeowners insurance policies.
 After all, if insurance companies are to be believed, "you're in good hands" -- they'll treat you "like a good neighbor."

 So insurance companies are stingier than ever when it comes to paying up.
 Which means homeowners must be even more prepared, diligent, and persistent when it comes to filing a claim.
 Here's what you need to do.

 It all starts with making sure you have the right policy, and knowing what is and isn't covered.
 You're better off with an inclusive "all risk" policy than one with "named perils," which limits the accidents covered to those listed in the policy.
 Also, it's better -- and, of course, more expensive (but worth it) -- to have a policy that will replace property at its "replacement value" instead of its "actual value."
 After all, your tools may not be worth much on eBay

 But before you can claim a loss of property, you have to prove that you owned it in the first place.
 Document the contents of your home by either photographing or videotaping what's in each room.
 Record serial and model numbers of electronics and appliances.
 Also, get some photographic evidence of the condition of the outside of your house.
 Then, store the photos and/or video tapes somewhere safe and away from home -- such as a safety deposit box -- so they don't burn down with the house or float away with the sofa.